Who has defected to Reform UK from the Conservatives and why?

 – Nadine Dorries

-The former Conservative culture secretary declared her former party “dead” when she defected to Reform UK.
+The former culture secretary declared her former party “dead” when she defected to Reform UK.

 Before her election to Parliament as MP for Mid Bedfordshire in 2005, she worked for three years as an adviser to the former shadow home secretary and shadow chancellor Oliver Letwin.